graphcore/poptorch/docs/user_guide/overview.rst

 be expected, or vice versa (see :numref:`float_16_op_support` for full details).

-Graphcore's tutorials repository contains a walkthrough on using half and mixed precision in PopTorch: `Half and mixed precision tutorial <https://github.com/graphcore/tutorials/tree/sdk-release-2.6/tutorials/pytorch/mixed_precision>`_.
+Graphcore's tutorials repository contains a walkthrough on using half and mixed precision in PopTorch: :tutorials-repo:`Half and mixed precision tutorial <tutorials/pytorch/mixed_precision>`.

 Automatic mixed-precision casting
 =================================